LucaGhostX/MC-Neo-Generation/README.md

 ### Examples of Resource Packs:
 - **Java Edition:**
+  - TARDIS
+  - Sonic Screwdriver
+  - Dark UI
-  - TARDIS, Sonic Screwdriver, Dark UI, Colorful Enchanting Table Particles.
+  - Colorful Enchanting Table Particles
 - **Bedrock Edition:**
-  - Improved Visual Coordinates, Transparent Spyglass.
+  - Improved Visual Coordinates
+  - Transparent Spyglass
+  - Clear Glass Texture

 **The supported and recommended versions of our R.P. are the Optifine variants.
 Other versions exist for compatibility.**